 SPAN 350 Practical and Professional Uses of Spanish

 A course for students of Spanish who desire further training in specific professional and practical contexts.
 Focus on Spanish for business and medical professionals.
 Development and assessment of writing and speaking skills in these contexts.
 May satisfy the language requirement for students who arrive with advanced proficiency.
-Prerequisite: Span 301, 302 or 303.
-Offered in January term.
+Prerequisite: SPAN 302, 303 or 304.
 (Intcl, S)